Policy on Tenure and Promotion Standards and Procedures

 - A complete, updated vita.

 - A detailed letter addressed to the Dean, and/or Promotions and Tenure Committee as appropriate, from the candidate's department or program.
-This letter should include a thorough discussion of the candidate's performance as a teacher and as a scholar or artist/performer .
+This letter should include a thorough discussion of the candidate's performance as a teacher and as a scholar or artist/performer.
 Discussion of the candidate's University service and citizenship also should be included.
-This letter should discuss both the candidate's strengths and weaknesses and make comparisons between the candidate and an identified national benchmark cohort of other scholars of similar service and rank.
+This letter should discuss both the candidate's strengths and weaknesses.
+Comparisons between the candidate and an identified national benchmark cohort of other scholars of similar rank can be made but are not required.
 These benchmark persons should be identified with programs ranking among the very best nationally in the discipline.
 Information on teaching should compare the candidate to the overall teaching performance in the department.

-- Some guidelines should be given to these external referees to assure that their evaluations make useful comparison between the candidate and an identified national benchmark cohort of scholars/artists/performers of similar service and rank at the nations very best programs.
+- Guidelines should be given to these external referees to assure that their evaluations could make useful comparison between the candidate and an identified national benchmark cohort of scholars/artists/performers of similar rank at the nations very best programs.
 Also, the referees should address specific strengths and weaknesses of the candidate.
-Explicit reference should be made to standards for tenure to be applied at Northwestern, as summarized above.
+Explicit reference should be made to standards for tenure to be applied at Northwestern, as summarized above, including the fact that time in rank and length of service are not the sole criteria for promotion or tenure at Northwestern.
+This is of particular relevance when identifying a benchmark cohort.
+Academic rank could be used to determine the benchmark cohort.
+However, the year of the candidate’s terminal degree, time in rank, or length of service should not be used as criteria in forming the benchmark cohort.

 - There should be a short summary of the discussion of the Promotions and Tenure Committee that provides an explanation for its vote.